Enhances web browsing safety by displaying color-coded security ratings alongside URLs

 Pros

-• Wide coverage across search engines, social media, and email
+- Wide compatibility with search engines, social platforms, and email

 Cons